MohamedMetwalli5/Bookstore/README.md

 ![ReportingTool](https://img.shields.io/badge/Reporting%20Tool-JasperReports%20-green.svg)
 ![License](https://img.shields.io/badge/License-GPL&ndash;3.0%20-blue.svg)

-# The Database Project Motivation:
+# The Database Project Motivation
 This is Analysis, design, and implementation of a database system to support the operations of a simplified online bookstore.
 And the creation of the necessary forms to perform these operations.

 <!-- ![TheLogo](https://user-images.githubusercontent.com/58489322/148835338-cd3a77e4-ae24-4198-bc7e-5609d941af63.png) -->